apache/nuttx/configs/same70-xplained/README.txt

 in uninterpretble behavior.
 Using the Segger J-Link, I get errors trying to reset and halt the board so I am unable to use that debugger either.

+WARNING:  This README derives heavily from the SAMV71-XULT README file and may still contain some logic that pertains only to that board.
+This is a work in progress

 See also configs/samv71-xult/README.txt

 Serial Console